 What Do TFSI, TDI, and Other Engine Badges Mean on Cars?

 Modern cars come with different engine badges like TFSI, TDI, and TDCi, each showing how the engine works and what type of fuel it uses.
-Understanding these terms helps drivers make better leasing or buying choices - especially when comparing petrol, diesel, and hybrid models.
+Understanding these terms helps drivers make better leasing or buying choices, especially when comparing petrol, diesel, and hybrid models across different manufacturers.

 TFSI Meaning

 TFSI stands for Turbocharged Fuel Stratified Injection.
-It’s used by Audi and Volkswagen to describe a turbocharged petrol engine that delivers more power without losing efficiency.
+It’s used by Audi and Volkswagen to describe a turbocharged petrol engine that delivers strong performance while remaining fuel efficient.

-TFSI engines use direct fuel injection to improve performance, which is why you’ll find them in popular models like the Audi A3 and Volkswagen Golf.
+TFSI engines use direct fuel injection, which improves power delivery and throttle response.
+You’ll find them in popular models such as the Audi A3 and Audi A4.

-If you’re considering a car with this engine, explore our Audi lease deals to see current options.
+If you’re considering a petrol Audi with this engine type, you can compare current Audi lease deals to see which models are available.

 TDI Meaning

-TDI stands for Turbocharged Direct Injection and refers to diesel engines designed for fuel efficiency and torque.
-Common across Audi, VW, and SEAT models, TDI engines are ideal for drivers covering long distances or motorway commutes.
+TDI stands for Turbocharged Direct Injection and refers to diesel engines designed for efficiency and high torque.
+These engines are common across Audi, Volkswagen, SEAT, and Skoda models.

 TDCi Meaning